SoyBison/academic-kickstart/content/home/experience.md

   date_start = "2020-03-01"
   date_end = ""
   description = """
   Develops Computer Vision models for understanding memory and memorability.
-Currently focused on adapting MemNet for use in more contexts.
+Currently focused on developing novel techniques for predicting the memorability of an image.
   """
 [[experience]]
   title = "Freelance Data Scientist"